nikhilshah26/TCI-FLOGO-CICD/README.md

 If the app prop value contains special characters like space, you will need to encode it unicode format.
 For eg: For space, you need to specify \u0020 .
 If you do not want to override any app prop, then pass {}.

+Note: If you have anyother workflow, then you will need to tweak the main function in the python script according to your workflow.
+For eg: If you already have an app in the org, and you just need to copy it to another org, you can comment out download_app_artifacts_from_githib function and just call copy_app function.
+If your app has multiple endpoints, then you might need to call test_endpoints multiple times with diff params to test all the endpoints.
+If you have to copy app from Dev/QA Org to Staging Org to Prod Org, then you will need to call copy_app, start_app, test_endpoints methods accordingly.

 ## Running as CI/CD pipeline using jenkins